EUROPEAN CHEER LEAGUE

 Foreign teams (teams from non-ECU members) that are participating on the ECL competition are also taken into account when placement points are calculated for the ECU teams.
 However, foreign teams do not get any ECL points since they are not eligible to participate in the ECL.

 Final season ranking:

-The overall winner of each ECL division is the team that finished first in final ranking after the season end.
+The overall winner of each ECL division is the team or couple that finished first in final ranking after the season end.

-The ECU member country will still have the places granted according to the ECU Competition Rulebook for each category on the Europeans even if a team from that country qualifies for Europeans through the ECL.
-This way it is possible that one country has one more representative on Europeans in categories that are included in ECL.
+The ECU member country will still have 2 additional places for each category on the Europeans even if a team / couple from that country qualify for Europeans through the ECL.
+This way it is possible that one country has three representatives on Europeans in categories that are included in ECL.